 Increasing your customer retention rate by just 5% can increase your profits by up to 95%.

 Since it costs 5x more to acquire new customers than to retain existing ones, increasing customer retention rates is crucial for improving your bottom line.
 To get more repeat customers, you need to start from the beginning: What kind of customers are you attracting in the first place?

+Using a data-driven retail approach, you can identify leading indicators of churn to step in and retain customers before it’s too late.
 This article will go over five expert tips that will help you retain customers and reduce churn in retail and e-commerce.

 1. Focus on acquiring only high-value customers.

 Not all customers are created equal.
 The 80/20 rule (also known as the Pareto Principle) applied to customer retention states that 80% of your company’s profits will come from 20% of your customers.
 Most customers will buy once, but 20% will turn into repeat customers and regularly purchase high-value products.
 By increasing the percentage of high-value customers to more than 20%, you will increase your retention rates and profits.

 To acquire more high-value customers, you first need to figure out the characteristics of that 20%.
 Using a Customer Data Platform (CDP) or a similar retail data solution, you can learn things such as:

 - The geolocation of the top 20%

 - Their age group